| Title: | Functions for University of Auckland Course STATS 201/208 Data Analysis |

 col |

-a color for the bars of the histogram. |
+a colour for the bars of the histogram. |

 bootstrap |